Detectify logo Switch to V2 documentation

 Connectors

-Returns all connectors owned by the supplied teams as specified by their tokens.
+Returns all connectors owned by the teams associated with the API key.

 query Parameters